jarne/colly/README.md

 Alternative deployment methods are to use the [Docker](./Dockerfile) image or deploy the Node.js application directly on the operating system.

-When deploying without the Docker file, keep in mind to install Node.js and required dependencies using Yarn:
+When deploying without the Docker file, keep in mind to install Node.js and required dependencies using pnpm:

 ```
-yarn install
+pnpm install

 cd client
-yarn install
+pnpm install
-yarn run build
+pnpm run build
 ```

 ### Environment variables